-Note: in the current (2015) BJCP Style Guidelines, American Brown Ale is in category 19C.
-Category 19 Amber and Brown American Beer, contains modern American amber and brown warm-fermented beers of standard strength that can be balanced to bitter.
+Note: In the current (2021) BJCP Style Guidelines, American Brown Ale is in category 19C which contains modern American amber and brown warm-fermented beers of standard strength that can be balanced to bitter.
+Category 19 Amber and Brown American Bee

-American Brown Ale
+The Origins of American Brown Ale

-In the early 1990’s, there weren’t as many styles as there are now.
-So the Dixie Cup decided to include a category called “California Dark”.
+In the early 1990s, there weren’t as many styles as there are now, so The Dixie Cup decided to include a category called “California Dark.”
 It was an immediate success for the competition.
 As sometimes happens, the AHA picked up on the popularity of the style but for some reason named it “Texas Brown Ale” in honor of the first competition in which it was in its own category, The Dixie Cup.

 Many still call these beers by the name “Texas Brown Ale”, but the style seems to be different.
 Texas Brown Ales are considered bigger versions of the style.

 For most beers in this style, the toasty, caramel, and chocolate notes will be of medium intensity in both flavor and aroma.

 Some important factors to consider when brewing an American Brown at home is that it is a very “American” beer.
-This means you must use a clean American yeast and American hops with the characteristic citrusy and fruity character.
+This means you must use a clean American yeast and American hop varieties for the characteristic citrusy and fruity character.

 If you decide to use an English yeast, ferment at the lower end of the yeast’s tolerance to restrain the fruity esters.
 The malt recipes should include crystal and other dark malts that provide the malty sweetness of typical caramel, toasty and/or chocolate flavors.

 Examples of the American Brown Ale style include: